Statistically consistent inverse optimal control for discrete-time indefinite linear-quadratic systems: Introduction

 In this work, we address these issues.
+More specifically, we extend our previous work \citep{zhang2021inverse} and the conference version \citep{zhang2022statistically} of this work, and consider the generalized linear-quadratic, indefinite, discrete-time IOC problem.
+In particular, in \citep{zhang2021inverse}, we only consider the IOC problem of linear quadratic regulator with no process noise, and there is no linear state terms in the objective function.
+Moreover, in that paper the parameter $Q$ is positive semi-definite, and the time-horizon length is fixed.
+On the other hand, compared to the conference version \citep{zhang2022statistically}, we further consider the case that involves observation noise and indefinite matrix $Q$ in the objective function.

-More specifically, we consider the generalized linear-quadratic, indefinite, discrete-time IOC problem.
-We extend our previous work \citep{zhang2021inverse} where we consider the standard linear-quadratic IOC problem for indistinguishable agents only with noisy measurements and fixed time-horizon length.
-We also extend the conference paper \citep{zhang2022statistically}, where we only considered the linear-quadratic positive semi-definite tracking case with random planning horizons.
-In particular, the contribution of this work is three-fold: \begin{enumerate} \item We give necessary and sufficient conditions for the well-posedness of the generalized discrete-time finite-horizon indefinite linear-quadratic optimal control problem.
+The contribution of this work is three-fold: \begin{enumerate} \item We give necessary and sufficient conditions for the well-posedness of the generalized discrete-time finite-horizon indefinite linear-quadratic optimal control problem.
 Specifically, we do not assume that the running cost is positive semi-definite, and we include a linear term in the objective function, a forcing term in the dynamics, and process noise. \item We prove the identifiability of the parameters in the objective function. \item We construct an IOC algorithm that works for both the positive semi-definite and the indefinite case.
 The algorithm is based on convex optimization, and we show that its unique optimal solution is the ``true" underlying parameters in the objective function of the forward problem.
-Moreover, the constructed optimization problem is approximated by empirical mean in practice and we also show that the estimator based on the approximated optimization is statistically consistent.
+Moreover, the constructed optimization problem, which contains an expectation in the objective function, is approximated by the empirical mean in practice and we also show that the estimator based on this approximation is statistically consistent.
 This means that the estimator converge in probability to the true underlying parameter when the number of observations goes to infinity.
 In addition, the convex optimization formulation guarantees that the statistically consistent estimate that corresponds to the global optimum can actually be attained in practice. \end{enumerate}